 So now you know everything you need to know to create a very basic level.
 Before we can play test the level you have one last task to do, save your level.
 From the main UTEditor window click File, Save As and give your level any name you want just be sure to put the letters DM and a hyphen before your levels name.
 For example, if you name your level “test” you need to type in DM-test or you will not be able to play your level correctly.
 After you have saved click the “Play this level in editor window” button.
 This will pop up a window in which you can test and play your level.

-Creating a Custom Level with Unreal Editor 3
+This post is part of the series: Creating a Custom Level with Unreal Editor 3

 In these Unreal Editor 3 tutorials I will go over all the basic information that you need to get started making your own levels with the Unreal Editor.
 These tutorials use the Unreal 3 Engine that comes with Unreal Tournament III.